-In column (2) we incorporate the placebo data directly into our regression framework in order to include 64 day-of-week by time-of-day interactions.
+In column 2 we incorporate the placebo data directly into our regression framework in order to include 64 day of week by time of day interactions.
 To do so we must overcome a hurdle.
-The counted traffic in Doors 1 and 2 in the placebo conditions was stable at about 4,350 per condition, less than the 4800 or so we observed in the Opportunity bell-ringing conditions.
+The counted traffic in doors 1 and 2 in the placebo conditions was stable at about 4,350 per condition, less than the 4,800 or so we observed in the opportunity bell ringing conditions.
 This likely represents a level shift in popularity of the store between the two collection periods.
-In particular, the evidence in Section 4.1 rules out that the higher traffic in the bell-ringing conditions is due to seeking of the solicitor.15 Given these differences, we need to inflate total traffic under the placebo sessions to make it comparable to the bell-ringing sessions, otherwise all the bellringing condition coefficients will be biased upwards.
+In particular, the evidence in Section IV.A rules out that the higher traffic in the bell ringing conditions is due to seeking of the solicitor.15 Given these differences, we need to inflate total traffic under the placebo sessions to make it comparable to the bell ringing sessions; otherwise all the bell ringing condition coefficients will be biased upward.
 We do so by specifying a multiplier, θ , to apply uniformly to all placebo sessions.
-Since the counted traffic in the bell-ringing conditions is endogenous, it is not possible to perfectly identify θ .
-Our strategy is to compute the multipliers under three reasonable assumptions about displacement under the bell-ringing treatments.16 The three assumptions generate multipliers of 1.1163, 1.1006, and 1.0848 respectively (see Appendix Table A1 for more details).17 We interpret this as consistent evidence that there were about 10% more shoppers in the time period of the bell-ringing treatment; as such we specify a preferred multiplier of 1.1.
+Since the counted traffic in the bell ringing conditions is endogenous, it is not possible to perfectly identify θ .
+Our strategy is to compute the multipliers under three reasonable assumptions about displacement under the bell ringing treatments.16 The three assumptions generate multipliers of 1.1163, 1.1006, and 1.0848, respectively (see app. table A1 for more details).17 We interpret this as consistent evidence that there were about 10 percent more shoppers in the time period of the bell ringing treatment; as such we specify a preferred multiplier of 1.1.